Entanglion/entanglion-spoe/README.md

 > 🃏 Your fleet's PROBE card must always be played face up.

 ### Resolve phase
-After both players have passed during the navigate phase, players begin resolving their navigation actions.
+After both players have passed during the Navigate phase, players begin resolving their navigation actions.
 Beginning with the first player, players alternatively reveal the next hidden engine card and perform the appropriate navigation action with their spaceships.

 If a player's navigation action cannot be legally resolved, that player's ship does not move.
 That player must discard their remaining engine cards in their navigation control.
 That player's turn ends.